Skip to content Skip to sidebar Skip to footer

 Olefin

 This makes it a great fabric choice for pieces that are exposed to lots of light.
+Olefin is also very resistant to stains, abrasion, mildew and fire.

-Resilient and comfortable, olefin basically has no real weaknesses – an extremely versatile choice for any upholstery application.
+Resilient and comfortable, olefin has no real weaknesses.
+It is an extremely versatile choice for any upholstery application.
+Fun fact: Olefin is one of the synthetic fibres with the least environmental impact.

-Rayon / Viscose / Acetate
+Rayon / viscose / acetate

 Image credit : Amazon

-It’s also cheap (ahem, inexpensive) which makes it the third most used textile fabric in the world.
+The new and improved rayon can imitate several fabrics such as cotton, linen and silk.
+Like fully natural fabrics, it’s soft, breathable, and absorbent.
+It’s also cheap which makes it the third most used textile fabric in the world.

+But it isn’t perfect.
 Rayon is still not very durable.
-It has the lowest elastic recovery of the natural fibers which results in a much higher chance of it permanently losing its shape when stretched and damaged.
+It has the lowest elastic recovery of the natural fibres which results in a much higher chance of it permanently losing its shape when stretched and damaged.

 So, if you’re living in more “adult” household without any foreseeable accidents to endanger your upholstery then this may be the choice for you.
+Just don’t use it for heavy use pieces.

+You should, however, find something for your needs in the list above.
+Another great way of determining what’s right for you is to consult the shop that sells them.
 Picking a fabric that will adorn your furniture for years to come should always involve due research after all.

 How to clean upholstery fabric